3.11.3 Suitable activities

 - items which address non-vocational issues.

 Newly arrived refugees with mutual obligation requirements will be referred to a suitable activity.
-However, where they would be serviced by a jobactive provider, newly arrived refugees are not required to be connected to a provider until 12 months after their arrival in Australia, and are Services Australia managed.
+However, where they would be serviced by a jobactive provider, newly arrived refugees are not required to be connected to a provider until 12 months after their arrival in Australia, and are Services Australia managed until then.
 However, newly arrived refugees can participate voluntarily in jobactive at any time prior to 12 months after arrival and can receive full jobactive services relative to their level of disadvantage.

 Refugees who are eligible to be referred to Transition to Work, DES, CDP and ParentsNext will be referred to those services.